 Vikings handcrafted their ships using local oaks (they used pine trees as well).

-British Royal Navy ships were also constructed from oaks until mid-19th Century.
+British Royal Navy ships were also constructed from oaks until the mid-19th Century.

-Nowadays, oaks are still choice of carpenters when they create furniture and veneers.
+Nowadays, oaks are still the choice of carpenters when they create furniture and veneers.

-Throughout the centuries, mainly in parts of Europe, people worshipped oak trees, associating them with the mythological gods, namely Zeus and Jupiter.
+Throughout the centuries, mainly in parts of Europe, people worshiped oak trees, associating them with the mythological gods, namely Zeus and Jupiter.